It may astound you to realize that every thought you've ever communicated was a sentence. In fact, all thoughts you think are basically sentences.

 Imperative sentences

 Imperative sentences are sentences that give a command or make a request.
 They are usually structured without a subject (you) and begin with a verb or a verb phrase.
-Here are some examples of imperative sentences:

 These sentences are used to give commands, make requests, or offer advice to the listener or reader.
 They can be forceful or polite, depending on the tone and context of the situation.
-Imperative sentences are often used in instructions, manuals, signs, and other forms of communication that require direct action from the recipient.

 Exclamatory sentences

-5. Oh no!
-I left my phone at home!
+I forgot my phone at the store!

 These sentences express strong emotions, such as surprise, joy, fear, or admiration.
 They can be used to emphasize a point, convey excitement, or simply express a feeling in an enthusiastic way.
-The tone of an exclamatory sentence can vary from dramatic to lighthearted, depending on the situation and the speaker’s intent.

 According to the post, what are the two required parts of a sentence?